Resources for Beginning Birders

 Spot the bird with your eyes, then without moving your head, bring your binoculars up to your eyes.

-Keeping Track of What You See
+Resources for Keeping Track of What You See

-Whether you keep a nature journal, create a spreadsheet for your life list or record your observations on eBird, reviewing what you saw will help you become a better birder.
+Whether you keep a nature journal, create a spreadsheet for your life list, or record your observations on eBird, reviewing what you saw will help you become a better birder.

 Created by the Cornell Lab of Ornithology, eBird is the number one app for tracking bird observations. eBird allows you to record the bird species you have identified in real time or after the fact.
 These records are compiled by eBird and can be viewed by location, month, year, or lifetime.
 A free on-line class is available from Cornell to get you started.
 All you need is an account with the Cornell Lab of Ornithology.